 4.1 All licenced resellers must have an active Direct Debit in place throughout the duration of the contract.
 Failure to have this in place will result in the account being disabled.

 4.2 For yearly subscription customers, an invoice will be raised 12 weeks prior to the anniversary of the contract renewal.
 Payment must be received before the due date.
 If the account becomes overdue, the user account access will be automatically disabled until the balance is paid in full.

-7.1 Notice of Cancellation: Notice of cancellation of any Course must be given in accordance with point 3.2 above and any Courses must remain unused/unopened.
+5.1 Notice of Cancellation: Notice of cancellation of any Course must be given in accordance with point 3.2 above and any Courses must remain unused/unopened.

-(a) You cancelled the relevant Distance Contract within the Cancellation Period as defined in clause 6.2 or;
+(a) You cancelled the relevant Distance Contract within the Cancellation Period as defined in point 3.2 above or;